Astam Computer Centre

 2. The Computer Centre Management Committee, the Technical Team, the teachers of the Shree Bhumeshwor School and School Management Committee.

 3. The people of Astam and Dhital who became part of the effort to establish the computer centre and for allowing Logged On to photograph and video them.

 4. The people at Marigold Hotel and the Annapurna Ecovillage who looked after the Logged On team like family during their stay in Astam and Pokhara.

 5. Special thanks to: Bishow Adhikari, Shree Bhumeshwor School Committee Chair who was the pivot for all movements on the centre building and community support and participation.

-6. Raju Pariyar, the Chair of the Computer Centre Management Committee for his efforts and energy in making sure that the project was completed and the opportunities were made fully available to the community.
+6. Raju Pariyar, the Inaugural Chair of the Computer Centre Management Committee for his efforts and energy in making sure that the project was completed and for extending the opportunities the centre offered to the surrounding community.

 7. Ves Raj Bastola and Sita Adhikari who were part of the core team who were there at every meeting, every setback, and helped see through the project to the end.